ICOMP-UNC/lab3-NewWorld/README.md

 ## 📝 Evaluation Aspects
 - **Code Quality and Architecture**: Implement a clean, well-organized Model-Service-Repository pattern ensuring modularity and maintainability.
 - **Functionality**: Robust functionality across all server endpoints for accurate, real-time supply management.
 - **Security**: Secure API access with JWT authentication to ensure data integrity and protect against unauthorized access.
+We are also using TLS as a security layer.
-- **Scalability**: The application should be scalable, designed to handle increasing loads and concurrent users efficiently.
+- **Scalability**: The application should be scalable, and designed to handle increasing loads and concurrent users efficiently.
 - **Documentation**: Detailed documentation should include setup instructions, API usage examples, and deployment guidelines.

 ## 📽 🎞 New World